Evan Engram: 2024

 Engram suffered a hamstring injury in Jacksonville's Week 1 matchup against the Miami Dolphins and did not play in Weeks 2-5.
 He returned in Week 6 and led the team with 10 receptions for 102 yards in the matchup against the Chicago Bears.
 In the Jaguars' Week 13 contest against the Houston Texans, Jaguars quarterback Trevor Lawrence was knocked out of the game by a late hit from Texans linebacker Azeez Al-Shaair.
 Engram pushed Al-Shaair to the ground after witnessing the hit, sparking a fight between Al-Shaair and several Jaguars players.
 Engram was fined $11,255 for his actions.
 Engram was ruled out for the season on December 13, 2024, after suffering a torn labrum during Jacksonville's Week 14 game against the Tennessee Titans.
 He finished the campaign with 47 receptions for 365 yards and one touchdown in nine games played.

 On March 6, 2025, the Jaguars released Engram.

 Denver Broncos

 On March 13, 2025, Engram signed a two-year, $23 million deal with the Denver Broncos.
 Prior to the signing, Engram visited with the Broncos and the Los Angeles Chargers.
 He received similar offers from both teams, but ultimately chose the Broncos.
 After officially signing with the Broncos, Engram chose #1 as his jersey number (which was now allowed following the 2021 NFL numbering rule revisions), becoming the first tight end to wear the number in the NFL since before the 1973 season.
+He finished the 2025 season with 50 receptions for 461 yards and one touchdown, which came in Week 5 against the Eagles.